-Note: Something that I had to learn after bringing one of my Colleagues with me to a potential Client for an Assessment:
+Note: Something that I had to learn after bringing an assistant with me to a potential Client for an Assessment:

-Even though I informed this potential Client that I had extra assistance coming along because my schedule was fully booked, after the assessment, he called and told me that he only wanted me to assist him.
+Even though I informed a potential Client that I had extra assistance coming along because my schedule was fully booked, after the assessment, they called and told me that they only wanted my assistance.

-Since he was going to be a new Client, I should have met with him FIRST, and then AFTER getting to know his likes and dislikes, introduce him to my Colleague.
+Since they were going to be a new Client, I should have met with them FIRST, and then AFTER getting to know their likes and dislikes, introduce them to my assistant.

 Be aware that sometimes your Clients will not like who you may think, so be very picky and selective!

-This is something that I feel that not only the Senior Care industry fails to do, but even Primary Care Physicians- and even myself as Sole-Proprietor.
+This is something that I feel that not only the Senior Care industry fails to do, but even Primary Care Physicians, and myself as Sole-Proprietor.

-The Elderly, Senior and Disabled Community has a hard time adapting to sudden change-New faces, new personalities, and new schedules.
+Elders and people of Disability have a hard time adapting to sudden change-New faces, new personalities, and new schedules.

 If there has to be a sudden change, it might as well be with someone who is just like you!